-Well, time management is needed, to put it simply, to have more time!
+Well, time management is needed, because time is finite!
+You will never be able to make more, or do it over.
 By managing the amount of time doing things you have to do, you can spend more time doing what you want to do.
 Most busy moms are always looking for more play time with the kids or ways to gain more family time.
 We learn to manage what we must do to give us more time for what we want to do.

 Maybe why you want more time is different than why I want more time.
 Maybe you have a hobby or have always wanted to learn a second language.
 For almost all mom's our kids bring us part of our why.
 For most of us, we have careers or jobs as simply a means to get to our “why”.
 So, whatever you’re spending hours a day working towards is your “why”- it’s the reason you should manage your time so you have more of it!
 Keep your focus on this and you’ll find yourself having more time quickly.

 2. Know that there is no set formula for time management.